ThePieBaker90/On-The-Rim/Psycasts/Crosspath Psycasts/3rd Level/Empathetic Shielding.md

 - **Duration**:
 	- 3 Turns.
 - **Effects**
-	- You cast a temporary damage barrier on a creature within range.
-The creature gains 1d8 temporary health for each hostile creature within 15ft of them.
-This health goes away when this psycast ends.
+	- *You cast a temporary damage barrier on a creature which scales with the number of enemies near them.
+It appears as a faint green shield wrapping over their body.*
+	- For the duration of this psycast, the target creature has [[Temporary Health]] scaling with the number of hostile creatures within shield range of the target creature when this psycast is cast.
+- **Stats**:
+	- 1d8 Levels of [[Temporary Health]] Applied per Hostile Creature within Shield Range. (+1d8 Levels)
+	- 15ft Shield Range.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 20 psyfocus spent above the normal cost for this psycast, the creature gains an additional 1d8 temporary health for each nearby hostile creature.
+For every 20 psyfocus spent above the normal cost for this psycast, target creature gains an additional 1d8 temporary health for each nearby hostile creature.